 C-Rule 2 of the Code: Among the shares of STRABAG SE are two special registered shares with an associated right to nominate one member of the Supervisory Board each.
 This was decided by the Annual General Meeting.
 This is advantageous for STRABAG SE - and makes sense for good corporate governance - because it guarantees the know-how of important stakeholders on the Supervisory Board.
+It also ensures a closer contact between the company and its shareholders, and it facilitates the communication.
+The company benefits from this close relationship with important shareholder groups - especially from the commitment, expertise and experience of the relevant Supervisory Board member.
+It also represents a contribution to the transparency of the shareholder structure.

 C-Rule 27 of the Code: It is a matter of concern for STRABAG SE that remuneration of the Management Board members be made according to measurable criteria in a way that is transparent and easily comprehensible.
 The remuneration of the Management Board is therefore based on the scope of the work, the responsibilities and the personal performance of the individual Management Board member as well as on the achievement of the corporate goal, the size and the economic situation of the company.
-Nonfinancial criteria are not applied for the remuneration of the Management Board members during the ongoing term as these do not guarantee a transparent and easily comprehensible remuneration within the business activities of STRABAG SE.
-This was decided following debate in the executive committee of the STRABAG SE Supervisory Board.
+The variable component of the remuneration also considers sustainable, long-term, multi-annual performance criteria that are measurable and may not exceed a fixed maximum.
+Non-financial criteria are not applied for the remuneration of the Management Board members during the ongoing term as these do not guarantee a transparent and easily comprehensible remuneration within the business activities of STRABAG SE.
+The segments for which the individual Management Board members are responsible according to the allocation of duties could not be more different in their make-up (markets, client structure, personnel, know-how, etc.).
+It is almost impossible to define relevant non-financial criteria that are applicable to all segments in the same way.
+Very general non-financial criteria that apply to all segments, however, would not make good measurable factors as they would not be very meaningful with regard to the long-term success and economic situation of the company.
+A differentiated definition of non-financial criteria for each business segment would be to the detriment of transparency and comprehensibility.
+For these reasons, and following thorough debate in the Executive Committee of the Supervisory Board, STRABAG SE has decided against using nonfinancial criteria as a factor to calculate the variable component of the remuneration.